cbegin/graven/README.md

 $ graven bump [major|minor|patch|QUALIFIER]
 ```

-A typical development cycle looks like this.
-The `init` command is run once
+A typical development cycle looks like the following diagram.
+The `init` command
-per project, then clean, build, test and package are typically used throughout
+is run once per project, then `clean`, `build`, `test` and `package` are typically used
-the development cycle.
-Releases occur less frequently, and versions are bumped
+throughout the development cycle.
+Releases occur less frequently, and versions
-after the release.
+are bumped after the release.

 The `freeze` and `unfreeze` commands are optional and on a completely
 independent flow, thus can be executed any time.
 They are discussed separately